skrysmanski/AppMotor/src/CliApp/AppMotor.CliApp/CommandLine/README.md

 Named parameters are something like `--no-verify` or `-m` in `git commit`.
 Named parameters can either have a value (like with `-m`) or be standalone flags (like `--no-verify`).

-Positional parameters are defined by the order in which they are specified.
-For example, in `git mv` the first parameter is the source and the second is the destination; both are positional parameters.
+Positional parameters are defined by the order in which they are specified on the command line.
+For example, in `git mv` the first parameter is always the source and the second is always the destination; both are positional parameters.

 Parameters are represented by the `CliParam<T>` class.
 The following C# types are supported: